sayandas1302/End2End-Sports-Person-Classifier-App/README.md

 # End2End-Sports-Person-Classifier-App
 This app can classify the images of 5 sport celebrities - Lionel Messi, Maria Sharapova, Roger Federer, Serena Williams and Virat Kohli.
+To build this app we mainly used a predefined model named vgg16 under keras.
+This model is constructed on basis of Convolusional Neural Network or popularly known as CNN.

+### Getting Started
+1. First download the entire directory.
+2. Then create a virtual environment inside the downloaded folder and install all the libraries mentioned in the 'requirements.txt' inside the created environment.
+3. Now under the activated environment run the 'app.py' file with streamlit. (cmd line: 'streamlit run app.py')
+4. Once the app has opened you will be able to see how it works.
+Choose your image file and recognize whose face it is.
+5. Enjoy the app!